KaoriZh/KaoriZh.github.io/_drafts/2019-temp-temp-x.x-variable types-post.md

   - For others, use `half` if range and precision is fine; otherwise use `float`.

   On mobile platforms, the key is to ensure as much as possible stays in low precision in the fragment shader.
 On most mobile GPUs, applying swizzles to low precision (fixed/lowp) types is costly; converting between fixed/lowp and higher precision types is quite costly as well.

+  Cg/HLSL can also accept **uniform** keyword, but it is not necessary